BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 \section{Concept}

-In this section, we outline the rationale behind our approach as well as the modifications to the ISA that allow the elimination of speculative execution within the microarchitecture.
-Though we use the RISC-V instruction set in the following examples, our solution is generally applicable to any ISA or processor as motivated in Section~\ref{sec:compat}.
+In this section, we outline the rationale behind our approach as well as the modifications to the ISA that allow the elimination of control-flow speculation within the microarchitecture.
+Though we use the RISC-V instruction set in the following examples, our solution is generally applicable to any ISA or processor as motivated in Section~\ref{sec:compat} and \ref{sec:generic}.